Want to offer curbside or in store pickup at checkout? Here’s what you need to know to do it right the first time around.

 But with this option comes everyone’s favorite topic: insurance.
 Using your vehicle for business and transportation of goods is typically not allowed.
 You will likely need a commercial car insurance policy on top of being insured with state-minimum liability insurance.

 For specific insurance guidelines, we recommend looking into specialized guides provided by industry experts like The Zebra.
-You can also sign your business up for same day delivery services such as FedEx SameDay® City, who have these processes in place, if you don’t want to take on the responsibility of handling insurance for employees yourself.
+You can also sign your business up for same-day delivery services such as FedEx SameDay® City, which have these processes in place if you don’t want to take on the responsibility of handling insurance for employees yourself.

 How ShipperHQ helps you offer curbside pickup immediately

-If you need to do a rush configuration of in-store pickup due to recent policy changes in your area, ShipperHQ is here to set this up in no time.
+With curbside or in-store pickup, you can offer a shipping option that satisfies your customers’ desire for free shipping and fast delivery, while preserving your profit margin.
+If you need to do a rush configuration of in store pickup, ShipperHQ is here to set this up in no time.

-In fact, we helped customer Gertrude Hawk Chocolates implement curbside pickup for 50 brick and mortar stores right before one of their business’ busiest holidays.
-Partnering with e-commerce agency Weidenhammer, Gertrude Hawk increased its site traffic 33% year over year, and helped the company regain almost a third of its lost sales.
+In fact, we helped customer Gertrude Hawk Chocolates implement curbside pickup for 50 brick-and-mortar stores right before one of their business’ busiest holidays.
+Partnering with eCommerce agency Weidenhammer, Gertrude Hawk increased its site traffic by 33% year-over-year.
+This helped the company regain almost a third of its lost sales.

 “Our customers like to shop brick and mortar.
 And the week of Easter is when we do the bulk of our business, so we started to get really nervous,” Nardozzo said.